Danny Joe

 Danny Joe OY is a former Canadian politician.
 He represented the electoral district of Tatchun from 1987 to 1992, and Mayo-Tatchun from 1992 to 1996, in the Yukon Legislative Assembly.

 A member of the Yukon New Democratic Party, Joe was formerly a Chief of the Selkirk First Nation.
 He first won the riding in a by-election in 1987, following the resignation of Roger Coles, and was reelected in the 1989 election.
 He was subsequently re-elected in the redistricted Mayo-Tatchun in the 1992 election.
 He did not run again in 1996 and was replaced by Eric Fairclough who also won the riding for the NDP.

+Joe was inducted as a member of the Order of Yukon in 2022 in recognition of his advocacy for First Nations culture and languages in the territory.